rvyjidacek/experiments-cla2020/README.md

 ## Usage

-Firstly you have to clone this repozitory to you computer:
+First, you have to clone this repository to your computer:

 ```